Buyer's Markets Are A Great Time For Moving Up

 It's still better if their budget will stretch to hanging onto the current property while buying the new one, because when the market turns they'll still be able to sell the first property for more than they can now.
 Nonetheless, it's still a good idea to move up in a buyer's market if you can.

 Let's do some math!
 I'm going to use a local example.
 Let's say you bought a condominium ten years ago for $150,000.
 At peak of the seller's market, it was probably worth about $330,000.
 Now it might be worth $260,000.
 Even if you bought with 100% financing, as long as you haven't taken cash out, you only owe roughly $130,000.
 Less 8% cost of selling, you're netting about $110,000 from the sale.
 Less roughly $10,000 for closing costs, and you're looking at having a 20% down payment for a $500,000 property, and you're still a conforming loan.
-In my favorite zip code that buys a really nice 4 bedroom 2000 square foot detached home with a panoramic view of the city and no Homeowner's Association!
+In my favorite zip code while the market was down, that bought a really nice 4 bedroom 2000 square foot detached home with a panoramic view of the city and no Homeowner's Association!
 Not to mention the commute is pretty darned friendly for most folks and the public schools are top notch.
 Total monthly outlay, for loan, taxes, and insurance: just under $3000 per month ($2987).
 Income to qualify: Just under $6650 per month, and that's with a thirty year fixed rate loan that I could lock right now without any points to the borrower, so the closing costs for the loan and property would be well under $10,000.
 About half that, in point of fact.

+Even though there is a new category of loans (Jumbo conforming, currently with a limit of $697,500 in San Diego), I'm going to leave these numbers alone.
 If you decide to go the route of the conforming first with an equity loan on top, it's a little more favorable: Assuming a 720 credit score, you can have a rate of 8.25% on a fixed rate 30 due in 15, giving you a total of just over $3650, saving you about $100 per month and cutting your income to qualify to about $8120, as opposed to the $6650 you'll need to document to make this exact exchange right now.
 Some people can work a little harder or longer hours, charge more for their services, etcetera, but most people make what they make.
 The one is less than a standard deviation over area median income; the other is almost two and a half.
 That's an awfully large number of people priced out.
 Assuming a normal distribution of incomes and given San Diego's median and standard deviations, (via Hyperstat) we're talking about the difference between 20.46 percent of the population and 1.30 percent of the population, a factor or 15 decrease.
 The difference between more than one family in five and less than one in 75 being able to afford said property, holding assumptions constant.

 It is to be admitted that market constraints in the latter case might keep the prices down somewhat, but that's only as a counter-weight to all of the other forces, and it is quite easy for a mathematician or economist to prove that the actual equilibrium point will still be significantly less affordable than the current state of affairs.
 Don't worry, I'm not going to drag you through that.
 Nor are we talking properties that the average family can afford with this particular example, but the principle applies to every affordability range, from a bottom of the market condo to the top of the line.
 Nor does it take any great mathematical skill to tell you that the affordability of a good that everybody is trying to buy right now is less than that of the same good when large numbers of people are trying to sell and very few people want to buy.
 Think any number of hot tech gadgets or "must have" Christmas toys.
 Real estate isn't that much different, economically, but people can have perfectly great financial futures without the latest tech gadget.
 It's unlikely they will have an equally bright future without owning at least the property they live in.
 Right now, property is affordable because lots of people want to sell and very few want to buy, leading to a huge disparity between the number of people who could afford a given property if they wanted, and the number of people actually willing to buy, and thence to greater affordability.
 When a larger number of people are ready and willing to buy, the affordability will decrease.
 It's all a matter of simple supply and demand.